mohamed-ashry7/Bouncing-Ball/readme.md

-# This Game is developed usign openGL
+# This Game is developed using openGL
 ## to run this on linux :
 1)g++ Bouncing_Ball.cpp -o main -lglut -lGLU -lGL